 "I'm fine," Harry said, smiling.
 "I'm enjoying Auror training, but I can't wait for the year to end.
-I've been thinking of finding a small farm or cottage in a quiet, non-Magical area and work in the gardens, making soup and just enjoying flying."
+I've been thinking of finding a small farm or cottage in a quiet, non-Magical area and working in the gardens, making soup and just enjoying flying."
 Harry sighed.
 "Remember our conversation at the Fudge Ball?
 I tried talking to Ginny after that.
 But she couldn't understand my need for a slow and quiet existence."

 Luna nodded in understanding and patted his hand.
 She didn't want to discuss Ginny.
 Even though Luna was coming to realise that she wasn't in love with Harry, she found it hard to talk about his failed relationship with the now truly difficult Weasley.
 "Have you talked to Neville about your plans?
 He'll be happy to help you find a suitable property.
 And he'll be happy to help you choose plants and things, too.
-I was talking to Hannah and she was saying how he'd applied to Professor Sprout at Hogwarts to start a four-year apprenticeship with her for a Herbology Master's."
+I was talking to Hannah and she was saying how he'd applied to train with Professor Sprout at Hogwarts to start a four-year apprenticeship with her for a Herbology Master's."

 Harry shook his head.
-"I've not really spoken of my plans to anyone really other than for Ginny and Hermione.
+"I've not really spoken of my plans to anyone other than for Ginny and Hermione.
 But I'll talk to Neville.
 It's never too early to start is it?"

 "No," said Luna, looking away from Harry to gaze around the room.
 Her eyes glazed over and she got that vague look she was noted for as she murmured, "Perhaps you should talk to Draco, too.
 'Tory was saying how he was starting to branch out and do his own investing with the help of Theo.
 They might know how to do the whole buying of properties thing."